🍂 Harvest big savings - Get up to 60% off on your first year with Paymo!

 Choose the right communication channel

 Not all communication channels are created equally.
 Informal written correspondence like email or Slack threads is great for documenting the overall project progress.
+Robust project management software have guest access for stakeholders, as well.
 But you wouldn’t resort to it if there’s an urgent issue to clarify with all key stakeholders.

 Because of this, consider the following types of communication channels: